European Union response to the COVID-19 pandemic

-The COVID-19 pandemic and its spread in Europe has had significant effects on some major EU members countries and on European Union institutions, especially in the areas of finance, civil liberties, and relations between member states.
+The COVID-19 pandemic and its spread in Europe has had significant effects on some major EU member countries and on European Union institutions, especially in the areas of finance, civil liberties, and relations between member states.

 Outbreak

 The first European case was reported in France on 24 January 2020.

 By 29 May, the EU had 1,105,287 reported cases and 125,431 deaths, which constituted % of the cases and % of the deaths in Europe according to the ECDC weekly report.